You’ve wrapped up your degree and are keen to embark on your PhD journey.

 Before you send off your CV, try to get a second opinion from a current or previous tutor, trusted family member or friend.

-It’s also worth checking the finished document with a free grammar checking tool like Grammarly, to eliminate the risk of overlooking mistakes.
+It’s also worth checking the finished document with our CV builder, to eliminate the risk of overlooking mistakes.

 Best of luck with your PhD application!